Top Apps to Help You & Your Family Stay Safe and Prepared

 Emergency/Disaster Alert Apps

 Like in the martial arts quote, early alerts may allow you to act before an incident effects your region or at the very onset of an event.
-These apps in some scenarios may inform you of a significant event before local alert systems go out or the news begins to report them.
+These first four apps in some scenarios may inform you of a significant event before local alert systems go out or the news begins to report them.
 In most emergencies time is of the essence and the quicker we can respond, the better off we are.
 Here are three I like and use:

 It has checklists and instructions of what to do in the event of many different emergency scenarios.
 This component would work even if you did not have a cell signal.